Vitamin A deficiency

 Vitamin A deficiency (VAD) or hypovitaminosis A is a lack of vitamin A in blood and tissues.
 It is common in poorer countries, especially among children and women of reproductive age, but is rarely seen in more developed countries.
-Nyctalopia (night blindness) is one of the first signs of VAD, as the vitamin has a major role in phototransduction.
-Xerophthalmia, keratomalacia, and complete blindness can follow if the deficiency is more severe.
+Vitamin A plays a major role in phototransduction, so this deficiency impairs vision, often presenting with nyctalopia (night blindness).
+In more severe VAD cases, it can progress to xerophthalmia, keratomalacia, and complete blindness.